Businesses with a more balanced workplace do better financially.

 If you’re committed to improving the gender balance on your company board, you can sign up to the Partnership for Change which is a voluntary commitment to work towards 50/50 gender balance on your board by 2020.

-If you want to work towards making a commitment on gender equality and fairness, there are a range of tools for businesses which can provide support, including Think Business, Think Equality.
+If you want to work towards making a commitment a more diverse workforce, there are a range of tools for businesses which can provide support, including Think Business, Think Equality.

 You can get information and advice on board diversity from Changing the Chemistry.